maciekgajewski/Fast-Log/README.md

-Example logger system using variadic temppleates and compile-time string parsing.
+Example logg system using variadic templates and compile-time string parsing.

 This function: